adampielak/proxmox-ubuntu-fileserver/README.md

 ||/srv/CT_HOSTNAME/sshkey
 ||/srv/CT_HOSTNAME/video

-The above users (media,storm,typhoon) are pre-configured specifically tasked for running hosted applications (i.e Proxmox LXC,CT,VM) which have the correct UID & GUID access rights to NAS data.
+The above users (media,storm,typhoon) are pre-configured specifically tasked for running hosted applications (i.e Proxmox LXC,CT,VM) which have the correct UID & GUID access rights to NAS folders and data.

 ### Adding New User Accounts
 The script will give you the option to create new user accounts during the build.
 But you can always add users at a later stage.
 We have created two custom scripts for adding user accounts.